 Non-FDA Approved Indications

 Isotretinoin has been used for moderate acne, cutaneous T-cell lymphomas, neuroblastoma, and prevention of squamous cell carcinoma in high-risk patients.
-Isotretinoin has also been used in the treatment of rosacea, folliculitis, and pyoderma faciale.
+Clinicians have also utilized isotretinoin in the treatment of rosacea, folliculitis, and pyoderma faciale.

 Isotretinoin is administered orally in the form of a capsule.
 The drug has low bioavailability and is highly lipophilic.
-Oral absorption of isotretinoin can be maximized by taking the drug with a meal.
+The patient can maximize the oral absorption of isotretinoin by taking the drug with a meal.
 Isotretinoin should be taken with a full glass of water to avoid esophageal irritation.

-Isotretinoin is commonly initiated at a dose of 0.5 mg/kg per day, and then gradually increased to a dose of 1.0 mg/kg per day according to patient tolerance.
-Typical therapy requires a 15- to 20-week course of daily isotretinoin administration to achieve complete prolonged remission of disease.
+Initial dosing of isotretinoin is commonly at 0.5 mg/kg per day, and then gradually increased to a dose of 1.0 mg/kg per day according to patient tolerance.
+Typical therapy requires a 15- to 20-week course of daily isotretinoin administration to achieve complete prolonged remission of the disease.

 Cheilitis or dry lips are the most common dose-dependent adverse effect seen in about 90% of patients taking isotretinoin.
 Dry skin (xerosis), dry mouth (xerostomia), dry nose, and sun sensitivity are also very common adverse effects seen in patients taking isotretinoin.
-Sun protection and skin moisturizers and barriers are important patient education topics prior to starting the medication.
-Patients should also avoid any skin resurfacing procedures (waxing, dermabrasion, laser therapy) during treatment and at least 6 months after treatment to avoid skin irritation and scarring.
+Sun protection and skin moisturizers and barriers are important patient education topics before starting the medication.
+Patients should also avoid any skin resurfacing procedures (waxing, dermabrasion, laser therapy) during treatment and at least six months after treatment to prevent skin irritation and scarring.

 Hypertriglyceridemia and increased erythrocyte sedimentation rate are also very common side effects of isotretinoin therapy.
 Frequent laboratory monitoring is indicated during the induction period and throughout treatment with isotretinoin to monitor for these common adverse effects.